-To “opt out” of your benefits for a semester, you will need to provide a written request with your signature and N Number to One Stop.
-Their fax number is (904) 620-2414.
-If you do not have access to a fax machine, the MVRC offers free fax/scans.
+To “opt out” of your benefits for a semester, you will need to provide a written request with your signature and N Number stating which term you wish to opt out of and turn it into the Military & Veterans Resource Center (Petway Hall - Building 57, room 2700)

 You will need to:

 What do I need to submit in order to be considered a Florida resident for tuition purposes?

 Two forms of supporting documentation MUST be dated 12 COMPLETE months prior to the first day of classes for the requested residency classification term.
 For example: driver’s license, vehicle registration, voter registration card, utility bills with proof of 12 consecutive months of payments, a lease agreement with proof of 12 consecutive months of payments, an official state federal or court document evidencing legal ties to Florida.